-■ Click the Exit Compare button in the Compare Results dialog box.
+Click the Exit Compare button in the Compare Results dialog box.
 Study 1 is displayed in the Graphics area.

-- 12 Save and Close the Model.

-- Click Save
+- Click Save .

 - Click File, Close from the Menu bar menu.

-Note: Your design goal is complete.
+- Note: Your design goal is complete.
 The structural ribs in the EndCap provided an FOS greater than one.